gravitational/teleport/rfd/XXXX-teleport-release-engineering.md

   - `./examples` - indended to show examples of configuring and running Teleport, some examples serve double duty
     - `etcd` keys and config used during CI
-    - `charts` providing sources for publiushed helm charts
+    - `charts` providing sources for published helm charts
     - Scripts and resources for testing Kubernetes cluster

 #### **Current Release Process**